The interstate car transport requires a lot of work.

 -

-Open Vs. Enclosed Transport
+Open vs. Enclosed Transport

 There are different types of vehicle transport, called open transport and enclosed transport.

-Open transport is when your car is open to the outside.
 You have probably seen quite a few open transport trailers with about ten cars stacked on them.
-This route is typically much cheaper since they can haul more vehicles in a single trailer.

-Enclosed transport is when your car is enclosed in a trailer and protected from the elements.
-While enclosed trailers are more expensive, your vehicle will be absolutely protected not just from weather, but for security purposes as well.
-Enclosed transport is great for your classic or unique car.
+While enclosed trailers are more expensive, your vehicle will be protected from weather and for security purposes as well.

-How To Get Your Vehicle Ready
+How To Get Your Vehicle Ready?

-Before you can get your truck loaded onto the hauler, there are some things you will need to do first.
 Usually, your transport company will inform you of their rules and policies, so be sure to read over the rules when you receive them.

 -